Troubleshoot object synchronization with Microsoft Entra Connect Sync

-- Detect UPN mismatch if the object is synced to Azure Active Directory
+- Detect user principal name (UPN) mismatch if the object is synced to Microsoft Entra ID.

-- Check if object is filtered due to domain filtering
+- Check whether object is filtered due to domain filtering.

-- Check if object is filtered due to OU filtering
+- Check whether object is filtered due to organizational unit (OU) filtering.

-- Check if object synchronization is blocked due to a linked mailbox
+- Check whether object sync is blocked due to a linked mailbox.

-- Check if object is dynamic distribution group which is not supposed to be synchronized
+- Check whether the object is in a dynamic distribution group that isn't intended to be synced.

-The rest of this section describes specific results that are returned by the task.
+The rest of the article describes specific results that are returned by the troubleshooting task.
 In each case, the task provides an analysis followed by recommended actions to resolve the issue.

-Detect UPN mismatch if object is synced to Azure Active Directory
+Detect UPN mismatch if the object is synced to Microsoft Entra ID

-When UserPrincipalName (UPN)/Alternate Login ID suffix is not verified with the Azure AD Tenant, then Azure Active Directory replaces the UPN suffixes with the default domain name "onmicrosoft.com".
+When the UPN or alternate login ID suffix isn't verified with the Microsoft Entra tenant, Microsoft Entra ID replaces the UPN suffixes with the default domain name

 Object is filtered due to domain filtering